Frequently Asked Questions

 hidden message header must pass Address Validation first, just

 like a SMTP address found in the To or Cc headers of a message.
+In such a

 - If Other SMTP Addresses are used for identification, the